 Team members: Professor Emma Wetter Slack, Professor Viola Vogel, Professor Ferdinand von Meyenn, Professor Johannes Bohacek, and Professor Shinichi Sunagawa from ETH Zürich, and Professor Médéric Diard from the University of Basel, Professor Matthias Baumgartner, Professor Johannes Häberle and Dr Sean Froese from the University Children’s Hospital Zürich, Dr Johannes Trück from the University Children’s Hospital Zürich and University of Zürich, Professor Giancarlo Natalucci from the University Hospital Zürich, Professor Christian Wolfrum from ETH Zürich, Dr Martin Behe from the Paul Scherrer Institute and Professor Adrian Egli from the University Hospital Basel.

-The initial call for applications for “Multi-Investigator Projects” was circulated on 3 June and ended on 15 July.
-28 applications were handed in, with more than 90 (co-) investigators involved and requested funding of approximately CHF 105 million.
+The initial call for “Multi-Investigator Projects” circulated in summer 2019.
+28 applications were submitted, with more than 90 (co-) investigators involved and requested funding of approximately CHF 105 million.
 All submitted MIP applications were rigorously evaluated by an external and independent panel of reviewers.
-The first evaluation round was completed in September 2019, the second on 4 October.
+The first evaluation round was completed in September, the second round in October 2019.
 Applicants that had received positive assessments in both evaluation rounds were then invited to an interview-based workshop with our international Project Evaluation Board on 24 October 2019.
-On the basis of these presentations and all reviews, the evaluation board proposed four projects for funding, which was accepted by the BRCCH Board at its meeting on 6 December.
+On the basis of these presentations and all reviews, the evaluation board proposed four projects for funding, which the BRCCH Board accepted at its meeting on 6 December.